ARE YOU INTERESTED FOR AN EXCHANGE TO UNIVERSITY OF SARAJEVO?

 UNSA organizes a Bosnian/Croatian/Serbian Language Course for international students in each semester.
 This course will be held to all students who are doing an international mobility at UNSA.
 Course is organized based on the expressed interest by incoming students.
 All the interested students will be informed about the registration procedure and specific information about this course (such as price, number of credits, …) in the beginning of each semester (after the arrival to UNSA).

-Insurance is not provided at the University of Sarajevo, therefore student/staff should provide their own insurance during their mobility in Sarajevo. more about health support system is given here.
+Insurance is not provided at the University of Sarajevo, therefore student should provide their own insurance during their mobility in Sarajevo.

 ERASMUS STUDENT NETWORK